CDI-Tech/QGIS-RAIES/readme.md

 - load the *Doxygen* project: *doc/Doxyfile*;
 - on the tab *Run*, click on the button *Run doxygen*;
 - to show documentation on a web browser either click on the button *Show HTML output*, or execute the file *doc/html/index.html*.

+> Copyright of this file (readme.md) :
+> Author: Vincent Majorczyk *CDI-Technologies* (2020).
+> License: Permission is granted to copy, distribute and/or modify this document
+> under the terms of the [GNU Free Documentation License 1.3](fdl-1.3.md),
+> or any later version published by the Free Software Foundation;
+> with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.

+The html version of the documentation is located at *doc/html/index.html* of the repository (Cf section 4.4).